REBA: A Refinement-Based Architecture for Knowledge Representation and Reasoning in Robotics: Experimental Setup and Results

 The coarse-resolution system description $\mathcal{D}_H$ and history $\mathcal{H}$, along with the goal, are passed on to the logician. \begin{itemize} \item The plan of abstract actions, as created by the logician, is:

-This plan uses the initial state default knowledge that textbooks are typically in the $main\_library$ (Statement~\ref{def:d1}).
+This plan uses the default knowledge that textbooks are typically in the $main\_library$ (Statement~\ref{def:d1}).
 Each abstract action in this plan is executed by computing and executing a sequence of concrete actions.

 \item Assume that $loc(rob_1, main\_library)$, i.e., that the robot is in the $main\_library$ after successfully executing the first abstract action.
 To execute the $grasp(rob_1, tb_1)$ action, the controller constructs $\mathcal{D}_{LR}(T)$ by zooming to the part of $\mathcal{D}_{LR}$ relevant to this action.
 For instance, only cells in the $main\_library$ are possible locations of $rob_1$ and $tb_1$ in the fine-resolution representation.